luisdvalle/NineSolution/README.md

 # NineSolution
 Standalone JSON-based web service.
 It filters JSON data and return some determined fields.

-Details
-From the list of shows in the request payload, return the ones with DRM enabled (drm: true) and at least one episode (episodeCount > 0).
+It receives details From a list of shows in the request payload, return the ones with DRM enabled (drm: true) and at least one episode (episodeCount > 0).

 The returned JSON should have a response key with an array of shows.
 Each element should have the following fields from the request: